gareyfesz/ciscohue/README.md

-# ciscohue
+# Cisco Hue Integration

-Control of Phillips Hue Lights using the Services button on a 794x and 796x series phones
+#### This guide covers how change hue light state on a 794x or 796* series IP phone registered to Asterisk